slesinger/georamos/docs/network.md

 # API Specifications

+Each response contain first two bytes the target memory address.

 ## network_dirfile
 Loads dir/file table in dir/file table format.
 It is (5+95)*256 in size.
 Dir/file table restrictions apply and must be enforced by server side.